 What is Attunement?

-The work of attunement and trust building occurs as you move through life together.
+The work of attunement and building trust in your relationship occurs as you move through life together.
 It is built up over many years of a relationship.
 This doesn’t mean the trust you have now isn’t real.
 But it does mean that the trust you have now is not as strong as it could be.
 You build trust by mastering the skills of attunement.

 Attunement is built through developing the skills of intimate conversation.
 Conversation is a skill and an art.
 Good communication is emotionally intimate communication.
 Intimacy is an essential element of trust.